If your kids have a big age gap, you already have a secret weapon for toddler education at home.

 When his big sister does the exact same thing, his reaction is completely different.

-When my daughter pulls out the whiteboard, she isn’t giving instructions.
-She’s starting a game.
-And he wants in.
+When she pulls out the whiteboard, she is not giving instructions.

 How to Set Up a Sibling Learning Space at Home

-Here’s what we use:
+Here is what we use:

 - A low, child-height table (ours is a Doraemon-themed one, but any small table works)

-- A whiteboard and markers for the “teacher”
+- A whiteboard and dry-erase markers

 - An exercise book or activity sheets for the younger child

-- A few stuffed animals or toys to act as “classmates” and keep the atmosphere playful
+- A few stuffed animals or toys to act as classmates and keep the atmosphere playful

 The goal is to make it feel like play, not a lesson.